 The Rhine River, Europe’s premier waterway, flows from the Swiss Alps to the North Sea through Switzerland, Liechtenstein, Austria, France, Germany, and the Netherlands.

 Traveling along and on the Rhine River has long been popular.
-Europe’s premier waterway has been very important for commerce in the pre-industrial era and although the Rhine is now less vital for trade, the river is still very much used commercially.
+Europe’s premier waterway has been very important for commerce in the pre-industrial era, and although the Rhine is now less vital for trade, the river is still very much used commercially.
 The Rhine is also very important for tourism.
 Boat cruises – from short day-trip excursions to multiple-day cruises – are very popular.
-The banks of the Rhine are also popular with hikes and cyclers while simply driving through parts of the Rhine Valley is most enjoyable too.
+The banks of the Rhine are also popular with hikers and cyclists while simply driving through parts of the Rhine Valley is most enjoyable too.

-The Rhine River is often divided into four distinct geographical regions: the High Rhine in Switzerland that flows into Lake Constance, the High Rhine forming mostly the border between Switzerland and Germany, the Upper Rhine in Germany and France, the UNESCO World Heritage-listed Middle Rhine in Germany, and the Lower Rhine in Germany, and finally the Delta Rhine in the Netherlands.
+The Rhine River is often divided into distinct geographical regions: the Alpine Rhine in Switzerland that flows into Lake Constance, the High Rhine forming mostly the border between Switzerland and Germany, the Upper Rhine in Germany and France, the UNESCO World Heritage-listed Middle Rhine in Germany, and the Lower Rhine in Germany, and finally the Delta Rhine in the Netherlands.

 The origins of the Rhine River are Swiss.
 The source of the Rhine River is in the Swiss Alps, and although several streams contribute and have Rhein in the name, the two initial main tributaries are minor Alpine streams known as the Vorderrhein (Anterior Rhine) and Hinterrhein (Posterior Rhine).
 From the confluence of these two streams at Reichenau, the river is simply known as the Rhine.

-From the Swiss city Basel past Strasbourg in France to near Karlsruhe in Germany, the Rhine River forms the border between France and Germany.
-Roads and important highway run parallel to the Rhine but generally not within sight of the river allowing outdoor enthusiast to enjoy the river here in relative peace and quiet.
+From the Swiss city Basel past Mulhouse and Strasbourg in France to near Karlsruhe in Germany, the Rhine River forms the border between France and Germany.
+Roads and important highways run parallel to the Rhine but are generally not within sight of the river allowing outdoor enthusiasts to enjoy the river here in relative peace and quiet.
 Much of the Rhine here is canalized with older oxbow sections of the river often called the Old Rhein (Alte Rhein).

 Speyer, Worms, and Mainz were very important cities during the Middle Ages.
 Much of their importance and wealth can be attributed to the presence of the Rhine.
 All three of these cities have important cathedrals.
 The Dom in Speyer is pure Romanesque and the largest Romanesque building in Germany.
 The cathedrals in Mainz and Worms are Romanesque in origin but both have strong Gothic elements too.

 The Middle Rhine (Mittelrhein) from Rüdesheim and Bingen to Bonn is probably the most picturesque stretch of the river.
 Especially the section from Rüdesheim to Koblenz is the Rhine of castles and myths.
 The Rhine Valley is here at its steepest and narrowest and a castle or castle ruins can be seen every two kilometers.
-During the Middle Ages, this section of Rhine was the largest source of tax income in Europe.
+During the Middle Ages, this section of the Rhine was the largest source of tax income in Europe.